 “Hey there,” Liam rumbled.
 “How’d it go?”

 I put him on speaker, and together, Jakob and I caught him up on my visit to the police station.
 I made sure to openly hero-worship Katherine.

 Liam chuckled.
 “That’s nothing.
 You should see her in a courtroom.”

 “No offense,” I said, “but I’d rather avoid that.”

 “Fair enough,” he said.
-“Jakob, we need to put someone on Magnolia to tail whoever this manager prick is.
+“Jakob, we need someone to watch Magnolia.
 Choose a new guy you trust who won’t be recognized.”

 “Already on it,” Jakob told him.

 A loud noise echoed over the phone, followed by rapid-fire Spanish.